 There a 7 wineries on Mt Tamborine as well as a brewery and a distillery!
-Now if you intend to sample some of the excellent local produce I would suggest taking a tour!
-There is an excellent map of the Tamborine Mt wine trail which can be printed out from the website “Discover Mt Tamborine”
+Now if you intend to sample some of the excellent local produce I would suggest taking a tour.

 Travel in style on a tour of the 13 cellar door outlets and try some of the local wines!

-There are 6 main bushwalking areas to choose from if hiking is your activity of choice (great way to walk off all that food and drink!) and most are under 3 km so about an hours walk.
+There are 6 main bushwalking areas to choose from if hiking is your activity of choice (a great way to walk off all that food and drink!) and most are under 3 km so about an hour walk.
 There are plenty of Mt Tamborine hikes to choose from including:

 The Joalah Section – Curtis Falls and Joalah Lower Creek Circuit